Phlow/feeling-responsive/pages/pages-root-folder/index.md

 ## About me
 Hello!
 I'm Ellery Buntel, a computer scientist specializing in AI and machine learning.

-I'm currently getting my PhD in computer science at Tufts University.
+I am currently on a period of leave from a computer science PhD program at Tufts University, seeking to apply my research experience to a role in a commercial setting.
 My research is focused on brain computer interfaces and machine learning systems for interpreting neural data.
 In practice, this means I do a lot of deep learning work, but I also have experience with other emerging technologies like reinforcement learning and cloud computing.

 This website is meant to showcase a few of my major projects as well as the technologies used.
 Check below for some quick overviews of the projects, and look at each project page for additional details.